urizen-source/SwedbankJson/docs/reference.md

 ## QuickBalanceUnsubscription( string $quickBalanceSubscriptionId [, string $profileID = '' ])
 Disables quick balance for account.

+## CreditCardList([ string $profileID = '' ])
+Lists all credit cards available to the profile.
+Each card includes masked card number, credit limit, used credit, available amount, and current balance.
+If ProfileID is not provided, it will fallback to default profile.

+## CreditCardDetails( string $cardID = '' [, int $transactionsPerPage = 0 [, int $page = 1 ]])
+Shows credit card details and transactions including both booked transactions and reserved transactions.
+Supports pagination for large transaction histories.
+If no $cardID is provided, it will fallback to the first credit card.

 ## Terminate()
 Signing out the user.
 Also, clears the local cookie and session data.